 We're glad to have them.

-Um we welcome to the party.
+And we welcome to the party.

 That's kind of always been my take on people that just don't have the stomach to step out and take the positions offensively on their own.

-Uh, we have a lot of Epstein news.
+We have a lot of Epstein news.

-Um, one victim says this sex recruiter invoked Bill Clinton's name to keep her quiet.
+One victim says this sex recruiter invoked Bill Clinton's name to keep her quiet.

 This was in the Daily Caller.

-And Bill Clinton, by putting, you know, a tie the number of times he was on the Lolita Express and the number of times he was on Orgy Island, I think might have backed himself into a position that is not going to be tenable for him.
+And Bill Clinton, by putting, you know, the number of times he was on the Lolita Express and the number of times he was on Orgy Island, I think might have backed himself into a position that is not going to be tenable for him.

-Anyway, a member of Jeffrey Epstein's entourage tried to stop a model from fleeing his home by bringing up the financiers' friendship with former president Bill Clinton, according to the New York Post on Sunday.
+Anyway, a member of Jeffrey Epstein's entourage tried to stop a model from fleeing his home by bringing up the financier's friendship with former President Bill Clinton, according to the New York Post on Sunday.

 It's a former Italian model.